yenyin262/boomtown/README.md

 1. GraphQL requires a Schema which consists of TypeDefs & Resolvers

+1. Resolvers are a method or a function that resolves a value for a field or type in a schema.

 1. Efficient Query Language that mitigates over-fetching and under fetching data

 # Instructions to run the project